walterra/node-es-transformer/README.md

 **This is experimental code, use at your own risk.**

+## Features

+- Buffering/Streaming for both reading and indexing.
+This is tailored towards ingestion of large files.
+Successfully tested so far with JSON and CSV files in the range of 20-30 GBytes.
+- While I'd generally recommend using [Logstash](https://www.elastic.co/products/logstash) and [filebeat](https://www.elastic.co/products/beats/filebeat) for established use cases, this tool may be of help especially in a JavaScript based setup for customized ingestion and data transformation use cases.

 ## Getting started

 In your node-js project, add `node-es-transformer` as a dependency (`yarn add node-es-transformer` or `npm install node-es-transformer`).